XFastDataLab/GBSK/README.md

 ## 🤝 Acknowledgents

 Developed and maintained by [XFastDataLab](https://github.com/XFastDataLab).
-For questions or collaborations, please contact [Yewang Chen](mailto:ywchen@hqu.edu.cn).
+For questions or collaborations, please contact [MarveenLee](mailto:G2219100349@gmail.com).
 ---

 For more information and updates, visit the [GBSK GitHub repository](https://github.com/XFastDataLab/GBSK/treemain).